Kinvey/kqueue/KQS.md

 * per-job priority, higher priority jobs run first
 * guaranteed delivery:  once accepted, is not lost
+* non-blocking, insert succeeds as soon as saved to journal
 * durable: jobs checkpointed to journal file by both the kqs and beanstalk;
   job accepted only after being recorded to journal
 * robust: if node crashes, job times out and is run again on another server
+* guaranteed execution: jobs run at-least-once, retried until completed successfully
-* arbitrary job payload sizes, oversize data stored in backing store (mongodb)
+* arbitrary job payload sizes, oversize data stored in bulk store (mongodb)
-* execute at-least-once:  job is retried until completes successfully
 * fast, low overhead rpc api
-* no global state, each kqs server can run completely standalone
+* no global state, perfectly scalable; each kqs server can run completely standalone

 API